Muhammad al-Makki: Birth and upbringing

-The father of the Sayyid was Abu Ahmad Muhammad Shuja.
-Sayyid Muhammad Shuja once left his native Mashhad with the intention of pilgrimage to the holy cities of Mecca and Medina.
-On the way Sayyid Muhammad Shuja passed through Baghdad where he met Abu Hafs Umar al-Suhrawardi, after spending some time in his presence, Suhrawardi gave his daughter in marriage to Sayyid Muhammad Shuja.
-Proceeding to Mecca along with his wife, he found that his wife was pregnant and was in immense pain.
-Unable to bear the pangs of childbirth, the lady gave birth to Sayyid Muhammad in the courtyard of the Kaaba who was born in 1145 and the Islamic year of 540 AH.
-He later became well known as Muhammad the Meccan.
+The father of the Sayyid was Abu Ahmad Muhammad Shuja who married daughter of Abu Hafs Umar al-Suhrawardi in Baghdad.
+Sayyid Muhammad was born in 1145 (Islamic year of 540 AH) to the couple.
 Some scholars however disputed this marriage of Sayyid Muhammad Shuja to a daughter of al-Suhrawardi and have mentioned that it was Sayyid Muhammad al-Makki himself who married the daughter of al-Suhrawardi.